Nozbe/Michael.team/en/test.md

 > O: Meetings are fun!
 But I understand you meant 3 meetings a day?
 That's really not that much.

+> M: Not really if you do it like we do - in a project our agenda points are tasks and all of them have comments or files attached to them…

+## More time for DEEP WORK…

+> M: …Sometimes in these comments we resolve the issues and when we do, it's another reason to cancel this week's meeting.

+> O: And when that happens, what do you do?

 ## Including video from a point in time